 Click OK to validate the results.
-A new folder called "Verticality" is created in the tree.
-It contains all the sections per angle (on the tank, on the cylinder and the result of the comparison).
+A new folder called Verticality is created in the tree.
+It contains all the sections per angle (on the tank, on the cylinder and the result of the comparison for the given angle and its complementary angle).